 Toxicity: Nerve damage causing inability to walk and convulsions, depression, headaches.

-Food Sources include meat, poultry, fish, potatoes and other starchy vegetables, and legumes.
+Food Sources include meat, poultry, fish, potatoes and other starchy vegetables, bananas, and legumes.

 Vitamin B6 is easily destroyed by heat.